poprox24/VRChat-Shocker-Link-CPP/README.md

 4. Open settings (bottom left)
 5. Change the `Shock Parameter` to the parameter you set on your VRChat avatar and set `OpenShock/PiShock` depending on your use case

-- If using an OpenShock Hub, add your shockers to the `Shocker IDs` in settings, they cannot be read automatically from the hub
+- If using an OpenShock Hub via Serial, add your shockers to the `Shocker IDs` in settings, they cannot be read automatically from the hub

 6. Click on Save(or Save & Restart if needed)